sourcegraph/about/handbook/product/product_learning.md

 Supporting data
 - 12% week 1 retention in all users who searched vs. week 1 24% retention for users who hovered and clicked 'find references' (Source: [Amplitude](https://analytics.amplitude.com/sourcegraph/chart/7l5vdg4?source=workspace))
 - Multiple searches vs. one search increases the week 1 retention from 10 -> 15% (Source: [Ampltide](https://analytics.amplitude.com/sourcegraph/chart/6gzjoql?source=workspace))

+**Note:** This data should not be looked at as causation, but we have additional qualitative analyses that makes me more confident in the conclusions.

 ## 2021-01-11